What’s new?

 Sephardi History in Spain

-Early History of Jews in Spain until 1300s
+Early History of Jews in Spain until the 1300s

 It is said that the first Jews came to Spain in 70 CE, after the destruction of the Temple in Jerusalem.
 They settled on the Mediterranean coast and then spread throughout the Iberian Peninsula.
+These ancient Israelites were the ancestors of today’s Sephardic Jews, who make up roughly 16% of the world’s Jewish population.
 The evidence of the early presence of Jews in Spain is a trilingual inscription (in Hebrew, Greek, and Latin) on a child’s sarcophagus in Tarragona, which dates back to the Roman Empire.
-This sarcophagus is displayed at the Sephardic Museum in Toledo.
+Today, this ancient sarcophagus is displayed can be seen at the Sephardic Museum in Toledo.

 The Turning Point: 1300-1492